+As we look at names and attributes of God throughout the remainder of April, we look at the GOODNESS of God today.
 The goodness of God describes God as "the source and embodiment of perfect benevolence and kindness."
 Everything God does is for our good and His glory.
 He cannot act apart from His goodness.
 It is who He is.

 Before He found freedom from the cave, David could tell others to taste and see that God is good - even when life isn't.
 How could he do that?
 He had been through so much hardship and disappointment.
 David's view of life started with God - Whom he saw as the source and embodiment of good.
 So, David began to look for the good that God was weaving even when his circumstances gave no hint of anything good.
 Embracing the goodness of God allowed David to survive and even thrive during trying times.